Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 Steve Jobs was famous for saying, "Design is not what it looks like and feels like, it's how it works."
-But we don't often have the luxury, as designers, of designing how it works, we're asked to pick up wherever the project is, with no guarantee of impact in the area we are working.
+But we don't often have the luxury, as designers, of designing how it works, we're asked to pick up wherever the project is, with no guarantee of impact in the area we are working on.

-It can be hard to invest into a thorough design process if you're not sure what's going to be developed next, or ever.
-And if you do take that chance and invest in a design, there's an uncomfortably high chance you're missing the mark of what the maintainer thinks the next big steps of their project are (possibly) documented only in their mind.
+It can be hard to invest in a thorough design process if you're not sure what's going to be developed next, or ever.
+And if you do take that chance and invest in a design, there's an uncomfortably high chance you're missing the mark of what the maintainer thinks the next big steps of their project are, (possibly) documented only in their mind.
 If members of a project don't intentionally take time to prioritize design, it can be easier to just merge changes directly into the code base and see how the community likes it, as opposed to putting